DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 `<56-bytes-query> 0x80 (0x00 * 199)`

-# Client queries over TCP
+# Client Queries Over TCP

 Encrypted client queries over TCP only differ from queries sent over UDP by the padding length computation and by the fact that they are prefixed with their length, encoded as two big-endian bytes.